Latest News Release -

 About FPX Nickel Corp.

-FPX Nickel Corp. is focused on the exploration and development of the Decar Nickel District, located in central British Columbia, and other occurrences of the same unique style of naturally occurring nickel-iron alloy mineralization known as awaruite.
-For more information, please view the Company's website at https://fpxnickel.com/.
+FPX Nickel Corp. is focused on the exploration and development of the Baptiste Nickel Project, located in central British Columbia, and other occurrences of the same unique style of naturally occurring nickel-iron alloy mineralization known as awaruite.
+For more information, please view the Company's website at https://fpxnickel.com/

 On behalf of FPX Nickel Corp.